google/aistreamer/ingestion/documentation/live.md

 # On-going effort

 There is an on-going effort to combine gStreamer and AIStreamer ingestion proxy into a single binary.
-Expected delivery date will be Q1/2019.